Engineering Science (Robotics) MS

 About the Program

-The Engineering Science MS with a course focus in Robotics is an interdisciplinary program that will train students in robotics and expand knowledge in automation, leading to employment opportunities in automated manufacturing or continued education at the doctoral level.
+The Engineering Science MS with a course focus in Robotics is an interdisciplinary program that will train students in robotics, autonomy and automation, leading to employment opportunities in robotics, autonomous vehicles and advanced manufacturing industries among others, or to opportunities for continuing education at the Doctoral level in related fields.

 kdantu@buffalo.edu